hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="ContractCallTransactionBody"></a>

 ### ContractCallTransactionBody
- Call a function of the given smart contract instance, giving it functionParameters as its inputs. it can use the given amount of gas, and any unspent gas will be refunded to the paying account.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |